The Other Roughriders: Col. Torrey and Wyoming's Volunteer Cavalry

 The troops assembled at Fort D. A. Russell near Cheyenne, now Warren Air Force Base, in May 1898, while the job of finding suitable horses took place.
 Torrey insisted on having the best mounts available and by the middle of May, only 175 of the needed 1,000 horses had met his high standards for the government-authorized price of no more than $110 per animal.

 The horses for each unit were of the same color.
-A drawing for colors gave Wyoming units bay horses while the Nevada contingent drew chestnut and the Utah group, black horses.
+A lot-drawing for colors gave Wyoming units bay horses while the Nevada contingent drew chestnut and the Utah group, black.
 The two Colorado units would ride black and chestnut mounts.

 Intensive training continued amid a great deal of patriotic fanfare until June 13 when the troops, by then dubbed “Torrey’s Rough Riders,” were finally ordered to Jacksonville, Fla., the staging area for Cuba.
 The send-off from Cheyenne was a festive occasion and all across the country, people cheered the passage of the rough riders on their way to war.